sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 #### RLQS xDS HTTP Filter: Channel Level

-For each route, the filter creates an internal RLQS Filter Config object by combining the LDS filter config with any RDS config overrides.
-Two routes with the same combined filter configuration should result in identical RLQS Filter Config objects.
+In order to retain filter state across LDS/RDS updates, the actual logic for the RLQS filter will be moved into a separate object called RLQS Filter State, which will be stored in the persistent filter state mechanism described in [gRFC A83].

-For each unique RLQS Filter Config, the filter creates a corresponding RLQS Filter State object.
-To track the uniqueness of RLQS Filter Configs, the filter will maintain a map from RLQS Filter Configs to their respective RLQS Filter State instances.
-This map will be stored in the persistent filter state mechanism described in [gRFC A83].
+The key in the persistent filter state will be the RLQS xDS HTTP filter config, which ensures that two RLQS filter instances with the same config will share filter state but two RLQS filter instances with different configs will each have their own filter state.

 Channel-level RLQS xDS HTTP Filter object will include the following data
 members: